actualbudget/docs/docs/experimental/goal-templates.md

 ### Remainder Type

-The remainder template is run differently to the other templates.
+The remainder template will run differently from the other templates.
 Any remainder templates will be forced to run last in their own pass.
-This way the amount left to budget is whatever remains after all other templates have had a chance to run.
+This way, the amount left to budget is the amount that remains after all other templates have had a chance to run.

 Remainders will respect limits set by an `up to`.
-This limit can be set by ther remainder template, or by any other template that supports limits.
+This limit can be set by the remainder template or by any other template that supports limits.
-If all remainder templates are in a category with a limit, there may be funds leftover after they have run.
+If all remainder templates are in a category with a limit, there may be funds left over after they have run.
-To avoid having funds leftover after the remainder templates have run, always have atleast one remainder template that is not limited by an `up to`.
+To avoid having funds leftover after the remainder templates have run, always have at least one remainder template that is not limited by an `up to`.

 Remainder templates allow an optional weight.
 The weight will affect how funds are distributed among multiple remainder templates.
-The templates with a higher weight will get more than a template with a lower weight.
+The templates with a higher weight will receive more funds than those with a lower weight.

 #### Examples